What Is SaaS Sprawl and How to Fix It | CostLoop

 What SaaS sprawl actually costs you

 The direct cost is the easiest to understand - you are paying for software nobody uses.
 A $30 per month tool that a team member abandoned six months ago has cost you $180 by the time you notice it.
-Reducing your SaaS costs starts with addressing sprawl, because no negotiation or downgrade strategy works until you know exactly what you are paying for.
+How to cut SaaS costs effectively starts with addressing sprawl, because no negotiation or downgrade strategy works until you know exactly what you are paying for.

 But there are less obvious costs too.
 Sprawl creates security risk - more tools means more vendor relationships, more access points, and more data being shared with third parties you may have forgotten about.
 It creates operational friction - when your team does not know what tools exist, they either spend time looking for the right one or sign up for something new instead.
 And it creates decision fatigue - the more options are available, the harder it is to standardise on anything.

 Go through three months of bank and credit card statements and list every recurring software charge.
 Include the tool name, cost, billing frequency, who uses it, and when it next renews.
-This list is the foundation of everything else.
+This software inventory is the foundation of everything else - without it, you have no clear picture of what software duplication or waste exists.

 Do not rely on memory or team members telling you what they use.
 The statement does not lie - if there is a charge, there is a subscription.